friuns2/BlackFriday-GPTs-Prompts/Creative.md

 - [GPT for Essay](./gpts/gpt-for-essay.md) Essay in any language
 - [Converging Destinies: A Tapestry of Interwoven Realities](./gpts/converging-destinies-a-tapestry-of-interwoven-realities.md) Dive into the shoes of a seasoned sci-fi author!
 Craft a riveting narrative for mature readers by fusing elements from three distinct book reviews.
 This challenge demands a sophisticated tone, intricate plots, and a web of characters whose paths intr
 - [Hindi_Anuched_Lekhan 🇮🇳](./gpts/hindianuchedlekhan.md) Indians can use this for writing Passages...
-- [Homework_GPT](./gpts/homeworkgpt.md) Every student will not get scolded by their teacher!
-Have some good compliments from the teacher!!
 - [Data and Cloud archive library - Question and Answer](./gpts/data-and-cloud-archive-library-question-and-answer.md) Tell a subject, get the infomation
 - [Qubee.ai](./gpts/qubeeai.md) This ai responsered  by FlowGPT Artifical Intelligence Server
 - [ArticleGPT](./gpts/articlegpt.md) Write any article on any topic